40 Ideas for Your Summer Bucket List

 Plan Away from Home Adventures

-3. Visit Grandma and Grandpa - Summer is a great time for your kids to reconnect with their grandparents.
-Help plan a day or a weekend of fun activities to encourage bonding across generations.
+- Visit Family - Summer is a great time for your kids to connect with their grandparents or cousins.
+Help plan a day or a weekend of fun activities to encourage family bonding.

 Be a Foodie